edkiernan/edkiernan/README.md

-- 📫 Your can reach me on my socials!
+- 📫 You can reach me on my socials!
     twitter: @eddiekiernanIII
     linkedin: Edward Kiernan III